ECJ222/Typescript-Hero/README.md

-Intro - Filled with typescript concepts
+A typescript learning game-like experience.